Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-In financial year 2022, Kingston - Huntingfield had a median taxpayer income of $49,851 and an average income of $61,092.
-These figures are below the national averages of $51,272 and $63,777 for Greater Hobart respectively.
-By March 2025, estimated incomes would be approximately $55,803 (median) and $68,386 (average), based on a 11.94% growth in the Wage Price Index since financial year 2022.
-Census data indicates that household, family, and personal incomes in Kingston - Huntingfield rank modestly, between the 38th and 40th percentiles.
-The earnings profile shows that 33.8% of residents earn $1,500 to $2,999 weekly (4,896 individuals), a proportion similar to the surrounding region at 32.2%.
-Housing affordability pressures are severe in the area, with only 83.9% of income remaining after housing costs, ranking at the 39th percentile.
+Kingston - Huntingfield had a median income among taxpayers of $49,851 and an average level of $61,092 in financial year 2022.
+These figures are below the national average, with Greater Hobart having median and average incomes of $51,272 and $63,777 respectively.
+As of September 2025, estimated median and average incomes would be approximately $56,745 and $69,541, based on Wage Price Index growth of 13.83% since financial year 2022.
+Census data indicates household, family, and personal incomes in Kingston - Huntingfield rank modestly, between the 38th and 40th percentiles.
+The earnings profile shows that 33.8% of residents earn $1,500 - 2,999 weekly, aligning with the surrounding region where this cohort also represents 32.2%.
+Housing affordability pressures are severe, with only 83.9% of income remaining, ranking at the 39th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income